apollographql/apollo-ios/ROADMAP.md

     - Reducing over-normalization.
 Only separating out results into individual records when something that can identify them is present
     - Real cache eviction & dangling reference collection.
 There's presently a way to manually remove objects for a given key or pattern, but Apollo Client 3 has given us a roadmap for how to handle some of this stuff much more thoroughly and safely.
     - Cache metadata.
 Ability to add per-field metadata if needed, to allow for TTL and time-based invalidation, etc.

+This major release is still in pre-planning, more details will come in the future.

 ## Future